arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 ---
 I'm addicted to [consult.el][consult].
-It is so convenient that when I found out that `isearch-forward-symbol-at-point (M-s .)` was a thing, I felt the desire to integrate it with consult.el.
+It is so convenient that when I found out that `isearch-forward-symbol-at-point (M-s .)` was a thing, I immediately felt the desire to integrate it with consult.el.
 Luckily, this was way easier than I thought.

 Let's walk through the steps I took.
 As often happens with Emacs, along the path of exploring its source code, we will find some random pearls here and there to pick.

-TL; DR:
+## TL; DR:

 ```elisp
 (defun consult-line-symbol-at-point ()